evilsocket/nerve/docs/workflows.md

     generator: openai://gpt-4o
 ```

-Each element of the `flow` array is an agent that will be executed in the order specified.
+Each element in the `actors` array represents an agent that will be executed sequentially in the specified order.

 **create_list_of_ingredients.yml**